Dashi-Media/easy-pricing-tables-free/readme.txt

 = 1.5.3 =
-* Fixed a bug that added unnecessary CSS to some pages
+* Fixed a bug that added unnecessary pricing table CSS to some pages
 * Confirmed compatibility with WordPress 3.9.1

 = 1.5.2.1 =
-* Updated links from http://easypricingtables.com to http://fatcatapps.com/
+* Updated links to new Easy Pricing Tables landing page - https://fatcatapps.com/easypricingtables

 = 1.5.2 =
-* Confirmed compatibility with WordPress 3.9
+* Confirmed compatibility of Easy Pricing Tables with WordPress 3.9
 * Changed Easy Pricing Tables icon

 = 1.5.1 =